thin-edge/thin-edge.io/docs/src/references/tedge-log-management.md

 * The list of managed log files in `tedge-log-plugin.toml` can be updated both locally as well as from clouds, for instance, by using the configuration management feature.
 * However, the plugin provides no direct connection to clouds, which is the responsibility of another component, i.e. the cloud mapper.
 * The plugin has a dependency on the `tedge.toml` configuration file to get the MQTT hostname, port, and device identifier.
+* The plugin establishes an MQTT connection to the broker using the `mqtt.bind.address` and `mqtt.bind.port` values from the `tedge.toml` configuration.

 ## Installation